GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 1.4.0 =
 * Added "Request headers" to GraphiQL clients on single public/private endpoint, and custom endpoints
+* Fixed HTML codes were printed in select inputs in the WordPress editor, now removed

 = 1.3.0 =
 * Read `GET` variables when executing Persisted Queries via `POST`